 The Great Throne Visions ~ The Fourth Seal ~ War!

-buy clomid online fast shipping The Fourth Seal ~ War
+buy clomid online fast shipping visit the site The Fourth Seal ~ War

 Although the symbolic image of this dreadful duo is terrible to behold, their mission is even more terrifying – they are to be given control over a fourth part of the earth.
 This is a quantitative, rather than a geographical division, and indicates a serious depopulation of the earth.
 If we assume that the world population at that time will be equal to, or greater than, it is today (7.3 billion) we are speaking of the destruction of almost 1.8 billion people.
 And these are only the beginning of the judgments!